About Recast

 Actors— who deserve a permanent, professional, owned home for their work.
 Every performance you've given.
 Every role you've covered.
 Every understudy slot.
 All of it, archived forever, on a profile page you control.

-Eventually those two groups feed each other.
+Those two groups feed each other.
 Actors care because audiences are paying attention.
 Audiences care because actors keep their data fresh.
 That's the loop.

 Why are we doing this?